babashka/babashka/README.md

 [added](https://github.com/borkdude/babashka/blob/master/src/babashka/interpreter.clj#L10).
 PRs
 welcome.

+## Installation

+Linux and macOS binaries are provided via brew.

+Install:

+    brew install borkdude/brew/babashka

+Upgrade:

+    brew upgrade babashka

+You may also download a binary from [Github](https://github.com/borkdude/babashka/releases).

 ## Usage

 The first argument to `bb` is the form to be executed.
 There is one special